CU marketing Corner

 There comes a time when your credit union might be stuck, not seeing any results or any change.
 A time when you can take a step back to assess your position to get creative and think outside the box.
-If your credit union is in this position, wanting to make changes and redirect marketing efforts, the best place to start is the classic SWOT analysis.
-Even if you have done a credit union SWOT analysis before, it can always be updated.
+If your credit union is in this position, wanting to make changes and redirect marketing efforts, the best place to start is the classic swot analysis.
+Even if you have done a credit union swot analysis before, it can always be updated.
+We want to look at Credit Union SWOT Analysis as it applies to your credit union.

 This tried, and true exercise offers a way to explore your credit union internally and externally by analyzing strengths, weaknesses, opportunities, and threats.
 By asking and answering questions that pertain to your credit union and outside competition, you can uncover many pathways of promotional success.
 Following are the four-quadrant breakdowns and some sample questions to get you started!

-For any credit union, their strength comes from their member pool and so this is a good time to look at how much your members trust the company.
+For any credit union, its strength comes from its member pool and so this is a good time to look at how much your members trust the company.
 That is a strength.
 Being a non-profit also helps give your financial institution some other benefits that can help, especially when it comes to the revenues leveraged from fewer tax obligations than some competition.

 Strengths are your credit union's attributes and abilities that you can utilize in future strategies.
 These are things that you already possess.